LeonardoPardall/SOCHAIN/README.md

 Description
 -----------
-SOCHAIN is a C project that implements a simplified simulation of a transaction ledger for academic purposes.
+SOCHAIN is a C project that implements a simplified simulation of a transaction ledger.
 The project manages wallets, servers and transactions, records precise timing for transaction events, and demonstrates concurrent communication and process handling.

 Key features
 ------------